-A = volume of residue (ml) in burette.

-B = ml of sample added to bulb (B-7.2.1 above).

 NOTE — To calculate the ml of refrigerant samples, divide the weight of the sample by the liquid density of the refrigerant at the ambient sample temperature.

-Report all results to the nearest 0.001 % volume.
-If results are < 0.001 %, report as "< 0.001 % volume.
+Report all results to the nearest 0.001 percent volume.
+If results are < 0.001 percent , report as "< 0.001 percent volume.

 B-7.3 Sample Analysis